 Ai’s favorite thing about Australia: From beaches to mountains, NSW to Northern Territory, every landscape in Australia is beautiful and unique.

 Global experience is lucky to have had Nadia on the team since 2004.
 Nadia came to Australia from Chile in 1970, and she hosted students on the Gold Coast in the 1990s.
 Nadia is proud of her experience with Ge and has held many roles throughout her time with the company.
 She feels blessed to have been a home inspection coordinator and now a guardian/caregiver for our U18 students.
 Nadia speaks both Spanish and English.

 She has two beautiful grandchildren and loves spending time with her friends and family.
 She also enjoys opera and classical music, and she seeks opportunities to grow through self-development and spirituality.

 “Life is beautiful if we know how to live it.”

-Nadia’s favourite thing about Australia: The freedom you feel in every aspect of the Australian life.
+Nadia’s favorite thing about Australia: The freedom you feel in every aspect of Australian life.

 Rosa has been hosting international students since 2000, so she really connects with our students and hosts from her own experience.
 After coming to Australia in 1987 from Argentina with her husband and 4 children, her life changed completely.
 As our rock star administrative coordinator, Rosa takes over 50 phone calls a day to help triage student placements, host availability, and general questions.
 She speaks both Spanish and English.

-Rosa’s favourite thing about Australia: The beautiful scenery and the opportunity to work and travel in a great country.
+Rosa’s favorite thing about Australia: The beautiful scenery and the opportunity to work and travel in a great country.